Michigan Labor Laws: Everything You Need to Know

 Wage and Hour Laws in Michigan

 Michigan pay laws are enforced and interpreted by the Department of Licensing and Regulatory Affairs' Wage and Hour Division.
-There are, however, now law that forces employers to pay wages due if there is a dispute between the two parties.
+There are, however, now laws that force employers to pay wages due if there is a dispute between the two parties.

 Wage and Hour Laws in Michigan: Deductions from Wages